s41nt0l3xus/CTF-writeups/sasctf-quals-2025/broken-trust/README.md

 nc broken-trust.task.sasc.tf 46464
 ```

+## TL;DR

+Actual exploit code is [here](./solve/xploit/ta/xploit_ta.c).

+All required files from original task archive is [here](./solve/server-user-reduced.tar.gz) (original archive itself is too big)

+Thanks to @wx0rx and @phoen1xxx for their help and great teamwork during this task

+Thanks to @m4drat and SAS CTF organizers for the great challenges and especially this one task

 ## Required knowledge
 ### Trusted Execution Environment (TEE)
 [TEE (Trusted Execution Environment)](https://en.wikipedia.org/wiki/Trusted_execution_environment) is an isolated environment within the processor that ensures secure code execution and data processing.
 In a system with TEE, alongside the main operating system (Normal World), another one runs in protected mode (Secure World).
 Applications in the host operating system can use trusted functionality from Secure World by accessing corresponding trusted applications - programs that operate within the Secure World operating system environment.